mendex94/mendex94/README.md

 Front-end Developer
 -------------------

-I've been learning how to program for 2 years, starting with JavaScript, passionate about all aspects of programming but decided to focus on front-end development and today I'm working at @Layback.me

 *   🌍  I'm based in São Paulo, Brazil
-*   🖥️  See my portfolio at [@MNDX.TECH](http://mndx.tech)
-*   🚀  I'm currently working on [@LAYBACK.ME](http://bot.layback.me)
 *   🧠  I'm learning everything JavaScript
 *   🤝  I'm open to collaborating on opensource projects